microsoft/code-with-engineering-playbook/developer-experience/devcontainers/readme.md

 ![image](https://user-images.githubusercontent.com/10041279/93239062-e1b9a480-f747-11ea-94fb-3d50b14fd9b1.png)

-If the above diagram is not clear, a basic analogy that might help you intuitively understand dev containers is to think of them as a union between Docker’s interactive mode (`docker exec -it 987654e0ff32`) and the VS Code UI experience that you are used to.
+If the above diagram is not clear, a basic analogy that might help you intuitively understand dev containers is to think of them as a union between Docker's interactive mode (`docker exec -it 987654e0ff32`) and the VS Code UI experience that you are used to.

-To set yourself up for the dev container experience described above, use your VS Code’s Extension Marketplace to install the [Remote Development Extension Pack](http://web.archive.org/web/20200828150357/https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).
+To set yourself up for the dev container experience described above, use your VS Code's Extension Marketplace to install the [Remote Development Extension Pack](http://web.archive.org/web/20200828150357/https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 ## How can dev containers improve project collaboration?